GrinonBarrett/Taksidos/Optional Rules/Character Creation/Possible Classes/Serviles/Lesser Serviles/Mermaghu.md

 **Some Learning**: It either knows a skill or an additional language.

-**Marine Breathing**: Merfolk are equally capable of breathing normal air and breathing in untainted bodies of water.
+**Marine Breathing**: Mermaghu are equally capable of breathing normal air and breathing in untainted bodies of water.

 **Merfolk Form**: Armor suitable for a mermaghu must be fashioned for that form specifically.
 This does not increase cost or weight, but most armor is made of materials unsuitbale for the aquatic environments that they occupy.

-**Bravery**: Anytime the lupausant makes a save against a fear effect, you may roll a d6 and add the result to your total.
+**Bravery**: Anytime the mermaghu makes a save against a fear effect, you may roll a d6 and add the result to your total.

-**Dominion Benefits**: The ergenekrai gains the benefit as appropriate to your domain.
+**Dominion Benefits**: The mermaghu gains the benefit as appropriate to your domain.
 * **The Earth**.
-It gains a bonus to defense against electric attacks equal to the invoker's heroism.
-It is fluent in terraglossa in addition to any other languages.
+Run speed is increased by .5 yard.
 * **The Flame**.
-It gains a bonus to defense against cold attacks equal to the invoker's heroism.
-It is fluent in pyroglossa in addition to any other languages.
+While submerged, fire attacks against the mermaghu have disadvantage.
 * **The Grave**.
-It gains a bonus to defense against necrotic attacks equal to the invoker's heroism.
-It is fluent in either Modi or Loholstich in addition to any other languages.
+It gains a bonus to saves against the effects of liquids (such as potion or other fluids) equal to the evoker's heroism.
-* **The Light**: It gains a bonus to saves against magical effects equal to the invoker's heroism.
+* **The Light**: While submerged, it ignores the penalty of bright light.
+A random attribute is increased by 1d3.
 * **Nobility**.
 It randomly has the benefit of another dominion.
 * **The Sea**.
-It gains a bonus to defense against fire attacks equal to the invoker's heroism.
-It is fluent in hydroglossa in addition to any other languages.
+Swim speed is increased by 1 yard.
 * **The Sky**.
-It gains a bonus to defense against sonic attacks equal to the invoker's heroism.
-It is fluent in auraglossa in addition to any other languages.
+Gains proficiency in athletics.
 * **Valdercaller**.
-In addition to its other weapon training, it has proficiency with club and bow.
-It gains a bonus to defense against toxic attacks equal to the invoker's heroism.
+Each attribute is increased by 1d2, then a random attribute is increased by 1.

 -----

-#### Gaining a Lupausant Servile
+#### Gaining a Mermaghu Servile

-An invoker need merely impress a prospective Lupausant to be able to entreat them into their service.
+An invoker need merely impress a prospective Mermaghu to be able to entreat them into their service.